 This is the story of the flea.
 Back in the Middle Ages, upwards of 50 million people died of the Black Death, due to its spread throughout Europe and Asia!
 That’s right, it wasn’t just Europe that got hit.
 Asia got taken down too.
 Crowded cities were especially hard hit.
 Social distancing wasn’t a thing yet.
 It has been estimated that London lost 20% of its population to the black plague in just 2 years during the mid 1600s.
 It wasn’t until the 20th century that the cause of the plague, a bacterium called Yersinia pestis, was discovered.
 What does this have to do with the tiny flea?
 Everything.
 The flea was the cause of this mass death.
-Read more about these blood sucking parasites below and try not to itch afterwards.
+You should be nice and itchy after reading this article.
+You’re welcome.

 First the Stats…